 Credit Union Overview

-Headquartered in Topeka, Kansas, Capitol Federal Savings Bank is a leader in residential lending in Kansas and Missouri, with assets in excess of $9 Billion.
+Capitol Federal Savings Bank is the largest bank headquartered in Kansas, with assets in excess of $9.1 billion, and a leader in residential lending in Kansas and Missouri.
 Cap Fed was originally chartered in 1893 as the Savings and Loan Association of Topeka.
-It would be impossible to summarize Cap Fed’s 123-year history in a few sentences, but a common thread that runs through Cap Fed’s history is that of longevity, in both serving the community and retention of employees.
+It would be impossible to summarize Cap Fed’s 124-year history in a few sentences, but a common thread that runs through Cap Fed’s history is longevity, in both serving the community and the retention of employees.
 The best example of this is Henry A. Bubb, who was hired in 1926 as an office boy, and at the time of his death in 1989, was Bank Chairman.

-When compared to 112 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, Capitol Federal Savings Bank’s 28-month CD Special currently ranks second.
+When compared to 167 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, Capitol Federal Savings Bank’s 50-month CD Special APY currently ranks second.